kramit/MSU2024/README.md

 AZ-900 - 1 Day intro into Azure/cloud course, this is really for sales people to be able to think they know what they are talking about and to use the right buzzwords at the right time.

-WS-011 - A windows server course based around server 2019 (we don't have this on the agenda but I find it useful to include)

 ---